The Top 5 Best Arcades in California

 As soon as it’s lunchtime, head over to Rosine’s Restaurant to enjoy large portions of authentic Italian dishes.
 For dessert, satisfy your sweet tooth at Crepes of Brittany.
 Before hitting the road again, check out the first two-story house ever built in California—the historic Larkin House.
 While there are a lot more things to see in Monterey, end your best family road trip by cruising along the iconic 17-Mile Drive.

-Giant oak trees enclose you, salty ocean spray fills the air, and the wind blows through your hair—if you’re experiencing this, you’ve arrived in San Luis Obispo.
+Giant oak trees enclose you, salty ocean air fills the air, and the wind blows through your hair—if you’re experiencing this, you’ve arrived at San Luis Obispo.
 Famous for its Spanish mission and plaza, SLO offers an abundance of unique attractions and activities to visitors of all ages.

 All the sightseeing and exploring will make the whole family hungry.
 Old San Luis BBQ knows exactly how to satisfy your cravings.
 For a more lively setting, head over to Luna Red to indulge in flavorful entrees and award-winning paellas.